 So what is this funny looking 'date' bit doing?
-Well, date is just another Linux command (try just typing it in).
+Well, date is just another Linux command (try just typing it in) that just displays the current date and time.
 Here we don't want the shell to put the string "date" in the output, we want it to execute the date command and put the result text into the output.
-The backquotes ('' also called backticks) around the date command tell the shell we want that command executed and its output substituted into the string.
+The bac kquotes (''also called backticks) around the date command tell the shell we want that command executed and its standard output substituted into the string.
 (Read more about Quoting in the shell.)

+'''

+These are equivalent:

+date

+echo 'date'

-These are equivalent: date echo 'date' # But different from this: echo date output redirection
+But different from this:

+echo date

+'''

+output redirection